kevinOlivet/BasicMainApp/README.md

 # BasicMainApp
-A basic  and public version of my MainApp
+BasicMainApp is the basic and public core project for a modular app.